 It is challenging to interpret raw genotype data on your own.
 To help with this, several online “third-party interpretation” services offer analysis and interpretation of the raw data collected by another company.
 Third-party interpretation services can potentially use your genetic data to provide you with more information about your disease risk, traits, and ancestry.
 However, these services also have some risks and limitations:

-Relatively often, test results include false positives, which means that the service indicates an increased risk of disease when your risk is not actually higher than that of the general population.
-False positives and other errors can cause stress and anxiety.
+Relatively often, test results indicate an increased risk of disease when your risk is not actually higher than that of the general population.
+These errors can cause stress and anxiety.

 The results may include unexpected or upsetting information about your disease risk or family relationships without any context or guidance.